Kit ideas for PNW tri geeks

 Carbon wheelsets

 Solid mid-range carbon wheels that punch above their price; great for training and local races.
+The Assault series is a popular first-carbon-wheel upgrade for PNW athletes coming off aluminum: wide internal rim, hookless option, and real aero shaping without the boutique wait time.

 Flo Cycling